daiquiri-98/open-bookmark-sync/DEVELOPERS_LOG.md

 Notes
 - Managed mode requires Worker secrets; Direct mode requires local Client ID/Secret + identity Redirect URI.
 - Avoid committing secrets in wrangler.toml; use Cloudflare variables or Wrangler secrets.
+- Defaults updated (Managed OAuth)
+  - Managed OAuth now defaults to ON and base URL defaults to https://rdoauth.daiquiri.dev.
+  - On authentication failure while Managed is ON, Options auto-switches to Manual (Direct) mode, resets Redirect URI to the default identity URL, and prompts the user to enter Client ID/Secret.